mehall123/Continuing-Professional-Development-App/README.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-* 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.